The XWord Info Grand Tour

 XWord Info is unlike any other crossword website

-- It's up to date.
-Every relevant page is updated as soon as each new puzzle is available on the web.
+• It's up-to-date.
+Every relevant page is updated as soon as each new puzzle is available at nytimes.com.

 There are many corners for solvers to explore

-- Collect links of puzzles by your favorite constructors.
+• Collect links to puzzles by your favorite constructors.

 And many tools for constructors too

-- Find every clue for any word, or any word that matches a pattern you need to fill your grid.
-The database
+• Find every clue for any word, or any word that matches a pattern you need to fill your grid.

-- Analyze your own puzzles using the same method solvers will see if your crossword gets published in the NYT.
+• Analyze your own puzzles to view the same information your solvers will see when your crossword gets published in the NYT.

 But...